David Berkowitz's apartment

 Following Lauria's murder, he continued to target young couples, often focusing his efforts on lovers' lanes.
 During his crime spree, he carried out shootings in the Bronx, Queens, Long Island, and Brooklyn.

-In prison interviews, Berkowitz admitted that he used to drive around New York City for hours looking for suitable victims.
-If he couldn't find any, he would give up and try again the following day.
+In prison interviews, Berkowitz admitted that he drove around New York City for hours while he was looking for a suitable victim.
+If he couldn't find one, he would give up and try again the following night.

 Originally, the media nicknamed him the ".44 Caliber Killer" due to the type of weapon that he was using.
-However, he quickly became known as the "Son of Sam" after he identified himself as such in a letter that he left at one of his crime scenes.
+However, he became known as the "Son of Sam" after he identified himself as such in a letter that he left at the Esau-Suriani crime scene.

 The murders, his taunting letters, and the creepy nickname that he gave himself created a media frenzy that lasted long after his arrest.
 It also led to one of the largest manhunts in New York's history.